mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 1. From the top of your workspace sidebar, select **Import** and then select the API specification you’d like to import or drag the file into the import section.

-1. Select to import your specification as a collection only or as your full reference with a Postman collection.
+1. Select to import your specification as a collection only or as your full reference with a Postman Collection.
 Check the options in **View Import Settings**.
 Including your API reference can be useful, but in the interest of getting your first collection set up, select the first option.

     <img alt="API definition import options" src="https://assets.postman.com/postman-docs/v10/import-definition-options-v10-19.jpg" width="651px" />